saxkennedy/DDFinal/README.md

 We also provide a savable pdf that will contain your filled out character sheet for your newly created character!

-##Iteration 1:
+##Iteration 2:

-This Iteration may require you to change your Gradle JVM to 11 and back to 13 to run our application.
+#####Added Features
+- Background selection
+- Skill proficiency selection
+- Filling of associated fields on PDF

-This is the first iteration of the Level 1 Fighter D&D Character generator, it includes features such as; traversable UI, selectable races, selectable fighting styles, selectable subraces, randomized dice rolling, and a pdf generator in which you can save your file to any location desired.
-Provided under "User Stories" is the criteria in which we modeled our first iteration after.
+This is the second iteration of the Level 1 Fighter D&D Character generator, it includes updates to features such as; traversable UI, selectable races, selectable fighting styles, selectable subraces, randomized dice rolling, and a pdf generator in which you can save your file to any location desired.
+Provided under "User Stories" is the criteria in which we modeled our second iteration after.
 These are essential features to the program and were our top priority when building a working program.
 Under the "Acceptance Test Case" is a unique test designed by us to see if the common person can traverse through our program and complete the requested goals.